yoavram/curveball/docs/tutorial.rst

 - ``--no-plot`` turns off plotting; no plot files will be created, so :command:`curveball` will finish faster.
 - ``--prompt`` turns on prompting; :command:`curveball` will ask for confirmation, for example, when choosing the plate template file.

-We can also list the options each command, such as `analyse` and `plate`, can get:
+We can also list the options each command, such as :command:`analyse` and :command:`plate`, can get:

 >>> curveball analyse --help
 Usage: curveball-script.py analyse [OPTIONS] PATH